lwilletts/fwm/README.md

 #### adjust

-Adjusts position of window in a direction by the moveamount given in cwmrc.
+Adjusts position of window in a direction by the $JUMP amount set in `fwmrc`.

 #### closer